CommonGateway/PetStore/README.md

 - Select `Clone a repo`.
 - Paste your copied repository link and select the preferred directory.

-Now you have your API repository cloned locally.
+Now you have your repository cloned locally.
 You can view it with a file explorer or any IDE at you chosen directory.
 If you want to test your API locally you can continue with [running the API locally](#running-the-api-locally).

 ## Running the API locally

-Running this API can be done through various ways.
-Make sure you firstly have this API [cloned to your computer](#cloning-your-repository).
+Running this repository with its API (as Open API Specification) can be done through various ways.
+Make sure you firstly have this repository [cloned to your computer](#cloning-your-repository).
-If you are familiar with Docker, Git and a http client you can execute the following commands and tests your API on localhost/api.
+If you are familiar with Docker, Git and a http client you can execute the following commands and tests your API project on localhost/api.

 ```bash
 git clone https://github.com/CommonGateway/PetStoreAPI.git